tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_entity.html.md

 }
 ```

- * Called when a helicopter attempts to target a player to attack while strafing
+ * Called when a patrol helicopter attempts to target a player to attack while strafing
  * Returning true or false overrides default behavior

 ## CanHelicopterTarget